[Solved!] How to Download Crunchyroll Videos on PC/Mobile?

 $129.99 (Lifetime) |

-- If you only need quick mobile offline viewing, official downloads are the simplest, but DRM applies, and quality/expiration may vary.
+- If you only need quick mobile offline viewing, official downloads are the simplest, but app-only rules apply, and quality/renewal behavior may vary by title.

-- Auto-download and subtitle/metadata controls help batch episodes and organize libraries efficiently.
+- Auto-download and subtitle/metadata controls can help batch episodes and keep your library organized.

 In general, from the aspect of output quality: